All articles

 Dwarka Expressway Property: Is It Worth Buying in 2026?

-An honest analysis of Dwarka Expressway real estate in 2026.
+An honest, data-backed analysis of Dwarka Expressway real estate in 2026.
 After years of delays, the expressway is finally operational — but should you invest?
-We look at the data: pricing, builder track records, upcoming infra, and what buyers are actually experiencing.
+We look at pricing trends, builder track records, upcoming infrastructure, and what buyers are actually experiencing on the ground.

-The Dwarka Expressway is probably Gurugram's most talked-about real estate corridor.
+The Dwarka Expressway — officially known as the Northern Peripheral Road (NPR) — is a 29-kilometre, 16-lane access-controlled expressway connecting Dwarka in Delhi to Kherki Daula in Gurugram.
+It is probably Gurugram's most talked-about real estate corridor.
 After nearly a decade of delays, the expressway is finally operational, and property prices along the stretch have surged.
 But does the hype match reality?

 Let's look at what the data actually says.

-The Dwarka Expressway (officially the Northern Peripheral Road) was first announced in 2006.
-It was supposed to be completed by 2012.
+The expressway was first announced in 2006 and was supposed to be completed by 2012.
 Then 2015.
 Then 2018.
-The expressway finally opened for traffic in 2024 — roughly 12 years behind schedule.
+It finally opened for traffic in March 2024 — roughly 12 years behind its original schedule (Source: NHAI project completion records, 2024).

 During this time: